rrifafauzikomara/rrifafauzikomara/README.md

-# R Rifa Fauzi Komara - @rifafauzi6
+# Hi there 👋

-Hi there 👋, I'm a Mobile Programmer Specialist at Sinarmas MSIG Life (Jakarta) and a Flutter Developer at Hireplace (Singapore).
+My name is R Rifa Fauzi Komara and you can call me Rifa, I'm a Mobile Developer which focuses on Flutter and Kotlin.
 I have experienced with Android App Development using Kotlin, get [Google Certified Associate Android Developer](https://www.credential.net/ad01ed34-0da3-40aa-b84d-3dadbdc8a6fe#gs.adehgc), and also have experience in Flutter and often share experiences about Flutter technology in several communities and campuses.

 I also have experience in several communities, such as Ex-Lead at [Google DSC](https://developers.google.com/community/dsc), Co-Organizer at [Flutter Jakarta](https://www.meetup.com/Flutter-Jakarta/), and Instructor at [AEJ Jakarta](https://www.instagram.com/aej.id/?hl=id).
 I love playing badminton, games, hiking, travelling, coffee, and sharing.